processing/p5.js/developer_docs/README.md

 With the server running, you should be able to open `test/test.html` in a browser.

 A complete guide to unit testing is beyond the scope of the p5.js documentation, but the short version is that any major changes or new features implemented in the source code contained in the `src/` directory should also be accompanied by test files in the `test/` directory that can be executed by Mocha to verify consistent behavior in all future versions of the library.
+When writing unit tests, use the [Chai.js reference](http://www.chaijs.com/api/assert/) as a guide for phrasing your assertion messages so that any errors caught by your tests in the future will be consistent and consequently easier for other developers to understand.

 # Development Process